sabihanjum/Brainwave_Matrix_Intern/README.md

 ---

-# Fake News Detection Using Logistic Regression and Decision Tree Classifier
+# Fake News Detection Using ML (Logistic Regression and Decision Tree Classifier)

 ## Project Overview
 This project focuses on classifying news as **fake** or **real** using machine learning techniques.
 We preprocess the news data, convert text into numerical vectors, and train models to evaluate their performance.
 The models used include **Logistic Regression** and **Decision Tree Classifier**, with a focus on text data preprocessing, vectorization, and model evaluation.